jklsnt/taproot3/src/projects/KBxProjIndex.md

 - shared numi style scratchpad the instant sync across devices w/ discord style groupchats?

 - wave function collapse fun!
+	- wave function collapse but off text prompts, which are then made into images by ml?

 ## ctf